Veng97/ros_mujoco/README.md

 # Ros Mujoco

 This package provides a set of plugins for Mujoco to enable communication with ROS.
+Mujoco is automatically installed with CMake and does not require a separate installation.
 The plugins are designed to be added to the MJCF file, allowing for easy integration with ROS topics and services.

+This repository is a fork of [MujocoRosUtils](https://github.com/isri-aist/MujocoRosUtils).

 ## Plugins

+The ROS2 plugins for Mujoco share a singleton instance of a `RosContext` object, which grants them access to a node and methods for _spinning_ the node.
+The `RosContext` creates a node with the name `mujoco` when whose lifetime depends on whether any ROS2 plugin is loaded.
+The `RosContext` does not use a separate thread for spinning, but instead expects the individual plugins to call the `spinUntilComplete` method if they rely on the node to be spun.
+Notably, `spinUntilComplete` is called with the current simulation time, so it only spins _once_ per simulation step.

 ### RosMujoco::ClockPublisher
 Plugin to publish clock topic.